Genji, Haiku, Rumi, Tagore, Ah Q

 Japanese men also wrote extensively, specially in the latter centuries when Zen Buddhism took root in the country.
 The haiku are the distilled essence of Zen thought in Japan.

-TALE OF GENJI (Japanese: Genji monogatari)
+TALE OF GENJI (Genji monogatari)

-by Murasaki Shikibu (composed in 1003)
+Murasaki Shikibu (composed in 1003)

 The central character Prince Genji is not remarkable for anything except as a good-looking, randy, promiscuous lover, who is out to seduce and fuck as many women as he could.
 And each woman evokes a different response from him.

-about.
+Such a tale may seem sick to modern-day politically-correct women.
+But moralising is not what the book is about.
 When all the sermons and pontifications of the world have been flushed down the toilet of history, what remains is love and its accompanying artistic expressions.

 Murasaki also wrote a separate pointillist Diary which chronicles the minutae of court